-A slice from a mother’s life: as told to Lungi guy by an acquaintance.
+A slice from a mother’s life: a short story.

 Today is his 19th birthday.
-I have made his favorite ‘mambazha pulissery’*, and I just can’t wait to see him devour that, along with all the other dishes I’ve made for him.
+I have made his favourite ‘mambazha pulissery’*, and I can’t wait to see him devour that, along with all the other dishes I’ve made for him.

 * mambazha pulissery – A south Indian dish made with ripe mangoes.